Martin Higgins Conceptual Anarchist

 Note: He’d need one helluva query letter to get that egregious flapdoodle onto a publisher’s nightstand.

-Miraculously, Nigel and Fiona come to realize how important Canasta parties are in keeping one’s wits about oneself.
+Miraculously, Nigel and Fiona come to realize how vital Canasta parties are in keeping one’s wits about oneself.
 “Ambien, Dear?”
 “Lunestra, My Love?”
-ZZZzzzzzzz.

-Next, we are treated to 20 odd minutes of faux tension (I went to the can and got a diet Dr. Pepper.)
+Next, we are treated to 20-odd minutes of faux tension, during which, I went to the can, checked my email, and got myself a diet Dr. Pepper.

 Warning: SPOILER ALERT!